This Day In Music: September 16

 September 16, 1944 ~ Winston Richards, commonly known as drummer, pianist, singer, songwriter Winston Grennan, born in Duckenfield, Jamaica ~ Noted session drummer active in Jamaica in the 1960s, in New York throughout the 1970s and 1980s.
 Worked with Coxsone Dodd, Duke Reid, Leslie Kong, Sonia Pottinger, Clive Chin, Byron Lee, Winston Riley, Toots & the Maytals, Bob Marley, Jimmy Cliff, Desmond Dekker, Paul Simon, Eddie Kendricks, Peter Paul & Mary, Booker T & the MG's, Marvin Gaye, Aretha Franklin, Garland Jeffreys, Dizzy Gillespie, Herbie Hancock, the O'Jays, Minnie Riperton, Herbie Mann, Kid Creole & the Coconuts, Pat Kelly, the Clarendonians, Yellowman, the Skatalites, and others ~ Richards passed away in 2000

-September 16, 1942 ~ Rock, blues guitarist, singer, songwriter Don Preston, full name Donald Jack Preston, born in Denver, Colorado, USA ~ Influenced by BB King, Lowell Fulson, Johnny Guitar Watson, Wes Montgomery.
+September 16, 1942 ~ Rock, blues guitarist, singer Don Preston, full name Donald Jack Preston, born in Denver, Colorado, USA ~ Influenced by BB King, Lowell Fulson, Johnny Guitar Watson, and Wes Montgomery.
 Active since the late 1950s.
-Appears on classic recordings such as Leon Russell's Leon Russell And The Shelter People, Joe Cocker's Mad Dogs & Englishmen and George Harrison's all-star Concert For Bangladesh.
-Over the course of his career Preston has worked with artists as diverse as the Penguins, the Coasters, the Olympics, the Righteous Brothers, Ritchie Valens, Gene Vincent, Delaney Bramlett, JJ Cale, Canned Heat, Klaus Voormann, Freddie King, Eric Clapton, and others
+Appears on classic albums such as Leon Russell's Leon Russell And The Shelter People, Joe Cocker's Mad Dogs & Englishmen and George Harrison's all-star The Concert For Bangladesh.
+Over the course of his career Preston has also worked with artists as diverse as the Penguins, the Coasters, the Olympics, the Righteous Brothers, Ritchie Valens, Gene Vincent, Delaney Bramlett, JJ Cale, Canned Heat, Klaus Voormann, Freddie King, and Eric Clapton

 September 16, 1940 ~ Jazz saxophonist, clarinetist, composer Hamiet Bluiett born in Brooklyn, Illinois, USA ~ Considered one of the finest baritone saxophonists of his day.
 Co-founded the World Saxophone Quartet, which also included Julius Hemphill, Oliver Lake, and David Murray.
 Has worked with Charles Mingus, Sam Rivers, Babatunde Olatunji, Abdullah Ibrahim, Stevie Wonder, Marvin Gaye, 360 Degree Music Experience, Anthony Braxton, James Carter, Gil Evans, the Music Revelation Ensemble, Craig Harris, and others ~ Bluiett passed away in 2018

-September 16, 1936 ~ Pianist, composer Gordon Beck born in London, UK ~ Worked with Don Byas, was in Gyroscope with Tubby Hayes and Jeff Clyne, played with Tony Oxley, Helen Merrill, Phil Woods, played as house pianist at the famous Ronnie Scott's Jazz Club, played funk with George Gruntz's six-keyboard outfit the Piano Conclavo, free jazz with drummer John Stevens, was briefly a member of Nucleus, and also played with Allan Holdsworth, Henri Texier, Didier Lockwood, and others ~ Beck passed away in 2011
+September 16, 1936 ~ Pianist, composer Gordon Beck, full name Gordon James Beck, born in London, UK ~ Worked with Don Byas, was in Gyroscope with Tubby Hayes and Jeff Clyne, played with Tony Oxley, Helen Merrill, Phil Woods, played as house pianist at the famous Ronnie Scott's Jazz Club, played funk with George Gruntz's six-keyboard outfit the Piano Conclavo, free jazz with drummer John Stevens, was briefly a member of Nucleus, and also played with Allan Holdsworth, Henri Texier, Didier Lockwood, and others ~ Beck passed away in 2011

-September 16, 1928 ~ Steel guitarist, songwriter Ralph Mooney born ~ Key player on the Bakersfield country scene.
+September 16, 1928 ~ Steel guitarist, songwriter Ralph Mooney, full name Ralph Eugene Mooney, born in Duncan, Oklahoma, USA ~ Key player on the Bakersfield country scene.
 Has worked with Wynn Stewart, Buck Owens, and with Merle Haggard.
 Member of Waylon Jennings' backing band for two decades.
 Co-wrote Crazy Arms, Ray Price's first major hit topping the country chart in 1956.
 Especially known for his instrumental work, notably showcased on Corn Pickin' & Slick Slidin', a 1968 collaborative album with guitarist James Burton ~ Mooney passed away in 2011

 September 16, 1925 ~ Singer, guitarist Riley B King, commonly known as BB King, born in Indianola, Mississippi, USA ~ Given the nickname “Beale Street Blues Boy” while working as a singer and radio DJ at WDIA, later shortened to “Blues Boy” and eventually to “BB”.
 Member of the Beale Streeters in the late 1940s, alongside Bobby Blue Bland, Johnny Ace and Earl Forest.
 Debuted in 1949 as a solo singer with the single Miss Martha King, which charted poorly, backed by Phineas Newborn Jr, Calvin Newborn, Tuff Green, Ben Branch and Thomas Branch.
 Would score his first major success in 1952 with the single 3 O'Clock Blues, reaching the top 5 of the R&B charts.
 An impressive string of hits soon followed including You Know I Love You, Woke Up This Morning, Everyday I Have The Blues, Sneaking Around, Sweet Little Angel, and Please Accept My Love.
 Would go on to become widely seen as one of the most influential and important blues musicians ~ King passed away in 2015